• Categories

 Go to View Website in the WordPress dashboard, find the language switcher, and select a new language.

 You’ll see that everything on your webpage has been translated.
-There’s even a Spanish URL, which means your SEO is protected and the translated version of your website will show up in the right search results, allowing you to build your global audience.
+There’s even a French URL, which means your SEO is protected and the translated version of your website will show up in the right search results, allowing you to build your global audience.

 Step 8: Manage Your Translations